Do you know an individual or organisation that has made a contribution to the protection of children in Queensland?

 6. The judging panel reserves the right not to present an Award in a category if it feels there are no suitable submissions.

 7. Nominees may be individuals, groups or agencies according to the particular Award.

-If you are nominated and wish to accept nomination you will be asked to consent to a Criminal History Check and additional checks as determined by the Queensland Child Protection Week Committee.
+If you are nominated and wish to accept nomination you will be asked to consent to a criminal history check, child safety history check and additional checks as determined by the Queensland Child Protection Week Committee.